nytud/NYTK-NerKor/README.md

 # NerKor
 The home repository of the NerKor corpus, a Hungarian gold standard named entity annotated corpus containing 1 million tokens.

+## License and usage

+The corpus creation was funded by the Research Institute for Linguistics.
+The project leaders were Eszter Simon and Noémi Vadász.

+The corpus is available under the license CC-BY-SA 4.0.
+If you use this corpus, please mention this GitHub repo with URL (we do not have a published paper yet).

 ## Data

-Corpus files are under the data folder.
+Corpus files are under the 'data' folder.
 They are grouped by genre: fiction, legal, news, web, wikipedia.

 ## Token numbers